Proceedings of the 2022 XCSP3 Competition: CSP

 # additional constraints by reasoning from consecutive blocks tag(redundant-constraints) [sum_from_full_consecutive_blocks(k, nb) for k in range(nOptions) for nb in range(ceil(nCars // limits[k].den) + 1)] ) \end{python}\end{boxpy}

 This model involves 2 arrays of variables and 4 types of constraints: \gb{Cardinality}, \gb{Intension}, \gb{Extension} and \gb{Sum}.
 Actually, depending on the chosen variant, either \gb{Extension} constraints are posted, or binary \gb{Intension} constraints are posted with predicates like $c_i = j \Rightarrow o_{i,k} = v$ where $v$ is the value (0 or 1) of the kth option of the jth class.
 The last group of constraints corresponds to redundant constraints.
-A series of 10 instances has been selected for the competition (8 for variant 'table').
-For generating an \x3 instance (file), you can execute for example: \begin{command} python CarSequencing.py -data=90-01 -dataparser=CarSequencing_Parser.py python CarSequencing.py -variant=table -data=90-01 -dataparser=CarSequencing_Parser.py \end{command}
+A series of 10 instances has been selected for the competition (8 for variant `table').
+For generating an \x3 instance (file), you can execute for example: \begin{command} python CarSequencing.py -data=90-01 -parser=CarSequencing_Parser.py python CarSequencing.py -data=90-01 -parser=CarSequencing_Parser.py -variant=table \end{command}

-where '90-01' is a data file and 'CarSequencing\_Parser.py' is a parser (i.e., a Python file allowing us to load data that are not directly given in JSON format).
-Note that when you omit to write '-variant=table', you get the main variant.
-Note that for saving data in JSON files, you can add the option '-dataexport'.
+where `90-01' is a data file and `CarSequencing\_Parser.py' is a parser (i.e., a Python file allowing us to load data that are not directly given in JSON format).
+Note that when you omit to write `-variant=table', you get the main variant.
+Note that for saving data in JSON files, you can add the option `-export'.